fbpx

 Any effective response to Salmonella contamination on desiccated coconut requires collaboration between national governments and international health organizations.
 They play a significant role in establishing guidelines and promoting best practices to enhance food safety protocols.

-Prevention requires control measures at all stages of the food chain, from agricultural production, to processing, manufacturing and preparation of foods in both commercial establishments and at home.
+Control measures are necessary for prevention at every point of the food chain, from agricultural production to food processing, manufacture, and preparation in homes and businesses.

 • Lessons Learned from Past Outbreaks